gmoeu/transcriptional-biomarkers-metaanalysis/README.md

 #### Data and code
-Here, we provide data and code to reproduce the results presented in 'Transcriptional responses as biomarkers of general toxicity'.
+Here, we provide data and R code to reproduce the results presented in '[Transcriptional responses as biomarkers of general toxicity](https://doi.org/10.1002/etc.5494)'.
 Please see the [metadata](metadata.pdf) for an overview.
 The full dataset (including raw data and background data not included as results or in the analyses) is available on [Mendeley](https://doi.org/10.17632/83jc4yv35h).

 #### License